dejourford/siem_honeypot/README.md

 <hr>

-`Step 3`
+## Step 3) Create new global rule that allows any type of connection to the virtual machine

-Create new global rule that allows any type of connection the virtual machine
+This step is creating a global rule that allows any type of connection to the virtual machine and giving it higher priority (lower number value) than the other rules.

 <p align="center">
 <img src="/images/create_global_rule.png" alt="create global rule" width=600/>